AY2526S1-CS2103T-T08-2/tp/docs/UserGuide.md

 **JSON (JavaScript Object Notation)**: A text-based data format used by OnlySales to store contact information.
 It's human-readable and can be edited manually if needed.

 **Prefix**: A short code followed by a colon (like `n:`, `p:`, `e:`) used in commands to specify what type of information you're providing.
 For example, `n:` means name, `p:` means phone number.
+This list is not exhaustive, just some examples of prefixes.

 **Status**: A label that indicates the current state of a contact in your sales pipeline.
 OnlySales supports six statuses: Contacted, Uncontacted, Busy, Rejected, Accepted, and Unreachable.

 **Tag**: A keyword or label you can assign to contacts for easier categorization and searching.
 A contact can have multiple tags.

 **Template**: A pre-written email message associated with a specific contact status.
 You can customize templates and copy them to use in your email communications.

+**OR search**: Any condition where at least one of the given conditions are true.

 ---